kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 Workloads that require gang scheduling often also need all members of the gang to be as topologically "close" to one another as possible, in order to perform adequately.
 Existing Pod affinity rules influence pod placement, but they do not consider the gang as a unit of scheduling and they do not cause the scheduler to efficiently try multiple mutually exclusive placement options for a set of pods.
 The design of the Workload object introduced in this KEP anticipates how Gang Scheduling support can evolve over subsequent KEPs into full Topology-aware scheduling support in kube-scheduler.

-The `PodGroup` object will allow kube-scheduler to be aware that pods are part of a `Workload` with complex internal structure.
+The `PodGroup` object will reflect the intended `Workload` internal structure and allow kube-scheduler to schedule workload pods accordingly.
 Those workloads include builtins like `Job` and `StatefulSet`, and custom workloads, like `JobSet`, `LeaderWorkerSet`, `MPIJob` and `TrainJob`.
 All of  these workload types are used for AI training and inference use cases.

 ### Goals
 - Introduce a concept of a `Workload` as a primary building block for workload-aware scheduling vision